ranedk/tuts/elixir/elixirtuts/otp_plus.md

 Checkout the duper app in sample_codes folder.

+Run the super application using `$ mix run --no-halt`

 # Dependency graphs

 - The base of all application is a supervisor app, which will manage crashes of all apps.